-Many years ago, I struggled with disordered eating habits.
-For a period of about three years, I had daily battles with my mind, food, and personal issues.
+I once struggled with disordered and binge eating habits.
+For a period of about three years, I had daily battles with my body image and obsessive food habits that I felt controlled every part of me.

-It’s my hope and intention to provide some insight into a form of disordered eating I experienced, and maybe even help some people who struggle with similar issues.
+It’s my hope to provide some insight into a form of disordered eating I experienced, and maybe even help some people who struggle with similar issues.
 But, please, keep in mind that what helped me conquer my problems with food may not be the best solution for you.
+I don’t say that to discourage you, but to highlight the fact that what works for me may not work for you.
+If that’s the case: don’t give up!
+Simply move on to something else (provided on the recommended reading at the end of this article).

 A Little Background Information

-When I first started working with clients over eight years ago, I supplied them with basic nutrition information.
+When I first started working with clients I supplied them with basic nutrition information.
 Most people asked me about counting calories, weighing food, nutrient timing, and meticulously tracking macronutrients.
-During that time early in my career I had zero issues with food and my body image, and I never over-thought what or when I ate.
+During that time I had zero issues with food and my body image, and I never over-thought what or when I ate.
 Naturally I was surprised at how obsessive and controlling many people were about how, what, and when they ate.

-I just wanted people to focus on eating real food the majority of the time – meats, veggies, fruits, etc – and enjoy things like ice cream and pizza once or twice a week.
+I just wanted people to focus on eating real minimally processed food the majority of the time and enjoy things like ice cream and pizza when they truly craved them.

-At that same time, I was blissfully unaware of how many calories were in common foods, mostly because I just didn’t care.
+During that time I was blissfully unaware of how many calories were in common foods, mostly because I didn’t care.
 I was amazed that so many women could immediately recall how many calories were in a hamburger, slice of pizza, a quarter cup of peanuts, or a chicken breast; it was as if they had a calorie catalog in their brain.

 Then over a period of a few months, I started to look closely at labels and tracked how many calories I consumed along with grams of fat, protein, and carbohydrates.
 This first started out of curiosity, but quickly turned into a compulsive habit.